webong/hngstellar/README.md

 # /api/pay/{payer-secret}/{recipient-id}/{amount}
 This endpoint transfers a specified amount from a payer's account to a recipient's account.
 The payer's secret, recipient account id and amount are sent as request parameters in the request url.

+All route endpoints are contained in app_server/routes/index.js.
+All controllers for the endpoints are contained in app_server/controllers/api.js